AngularWizards/ng2-mouse-select/README.md

 ## Issues

-Does not work in IE.
+Versions before 0.4.1 did not work in IE.

 ## Usage